James Robbins, an expert in match and pleasure fishing styles, shares some river fishing tips for this summer.

 3. Fish early or late

-Long daylight hours this time of year make quick summer fishing sessions viable.
+Long daylight hours this time of year make quick summer fishing sessions viable after work or studying.

-Also target these periods as fish will be feeding more confidently than in the middle of the day
+Target these later periods as a priority – fish will be feeding more confidently than in the middle of the day

 4. Focus on big baits